Princess Ragnhild, Mrs. Lorentzen: Public life

 Princess Ragnhild opened the 1952 Winter Olympics in Oslo, Norway, as her father and grandfather were attending the funeral of King George VI.

 A conservative, Princess Ragnhild publicly criticized her niece and nephew, Princess Märtha Louise and Crown Prince Haakon Magnus, for their choice of spouses, in 2004.

 Princess Ragnhild was patron of the Norwegian Organisation for the Hearing Impaired.

 Several ships, including MS Prinsesse Ragnhild, were named for her.

+Although a private person, in 1995 Ragnhild decided to write her autobiography (this was penned with the help of author Lars O. Gulbrandsen) published under the title, Mitt liv som kongsdatter [My Life as a King's Daughter].